 Discharge planning should occur as early as possible in a member's hospital stay.
-The CCR Nurse reviews the post-hospital needs of the member with the member, the member's family, and the PCP.
-The CCR Nurse works with the UM/CM/Discharge Planning staff of the hospital, PCP and managing physician to arrange for services needed before the member is discharged from the hospital, as needed.
+The CCR NurseUM Clinical Reviewer reviews the post-hospital needs of the member with the member, the member's family, and the PCP.
+The CCR NurseUM Clinical Reviewer works with the UM/CM/Discharge Planning staff of the hospital, PCP, and managing physician and collaborates with the Plan's CM staff to arrange for services needed before the member is discharged from the hospital, as needed.
 Community based agencies are included in the discharge planning as appropriate.